-The refinement from the PP [1] can be applied even at the chosen assurance level EAL 5 augmented with ATE\DPT.3.
-The assurance package ATE\DPT.2 is augmented to ATE\DPT.3 relating to the requirements of the assurance level EAL 5.
-The refinement is not touched.
+The refinement from the PP [1] can be applied even at the chosen assurance level EAL 5.
+Functional Specification (ADV_FSP)

+The refinement from the PP [1] can be applied even at the chosen assurance level EAL 5.

 7.5 Security Requirements Rationale